 Encoding is how we take in and remember new memories.
 We pay attention to something to encode it so we can later retrieve it from storage and remember it.
 That’s why, even if sober, if you’re distracted, you may not remember doing it.

 Your Memories while Drinking

-When you ‘black out,’ or have memory gaps from drinking, you’re encoding what you are seeing and doing.
-Depending how much you drink determines how likely you are to remember something afterwards.
+When you ‘blackout,’ or have memory gaps from drinking, you’re encoding what you are seeing and doing.
+How much you drink determines how likely you are to remember something afterwards.

 Alcohol affects everyone differently, but the general rule is that blacking out can happen once someone has four or five drinks.
 At this point, a person could completely lose their memory or just partially.

 But even if you have a small amount of alcohol, you can get fragmentary blackouts.
 Meaning you will temporally forget things and be reminded of what they are later.
 Drinking also can cause your memory and mind to fog, which will leave you with only partial memories.

 Typically, when something unusual or upsetting happens while you are drinking, you will remember that because your brain encodes it.

 For long-term problematic drinkers, the effects of alcohol and blackouts can cause major damage to their memory systems.